cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 - [How to move to .gov from another domain](../../domains/moving/)
 - [Steps to take before you request a .gov domain](../../domains/before/)

-## New process makes it easier to request a .gov domain
+## New process makes it easier to request a .gov

 Government organizations at all levels in the U.S. are eligible for .gov domains.
 This includes cities, towns, counties, election offices, states, tribal governments, courts, federal agencies, and more.